0x80/typed-firestore-server/README.md

 });
 ```

-Fetching documents from a collection is very similar to processing a query.
-You
+Fetching documents from a collection is very similar to processing documents.
-first pass the typed collection reference, and then pass an optional query and
-select statement to the returned function.
-Without a query, you will fetch the
-full collection.
+The query part is optional and without it you will fetch the full collection.

 Only in this case, instead of passing null for the query, you can also not pass
 anything.